gregbugaj/delven-docs/content/api-reference/_index.md

 ---

-This section discusses Application Programming Interfaces (APIs) that control PhantomSQL
+This section discusses Application Programming Interfaces (APIs) that control Delven